 The Diabetes Program at Children's Hospital of Wisconsin is one of the largest in the country, serving more than 1,700 children with type 1 (juvenile) and type 2 diabetes and their families.
-Our program was named among the nation's best in the U.S. News & World Report 2013-14 Best Children's Hospitals report.
+Our program was named among the nation's best in U.S. News & World Report's Best Children's Hospitals report.

 The Diabetes Program staff members provide top-quality, personalized, comprehensive diabetes care through: